keepitclassick/FlixList/README.md

 # Getting Started

-Install dependencies using the npm install command.
+Install dependencies using the npm install command. <br>
 Start the client using the npm start command.
-The app will be served at http://localhost:3000/.
+The app will be served at http://localhost:3000/. <br>
 In another terminal, open the server folder and use the npm start command.
-The API will be available through http://localhost:3001/api/users.
+The API will be available through http://localhost:3001/api/users. <br>

 Go to http://localhost:3000/ in your browser to try the app.
-Now get out there and make a FlixList!
+Now get out there and make a FlixList! <br>

 # Search Movies